Johnny Gaddaar: Analysis

-There are a couple of references to Hollywood films too, for example when Shiva is introduced in the film, he's watching Stanley Kubrick's last film, Eyes Wide Shut.
-And Dharmendra's line "It's not the age.
-It's the mileage" echoes a line from the Indiana Jones film Raiders of the Lost Ark.
-Apart from the note-counting scene obviously inspired from Scarface, there is a reference to Titanic as well as Citizen Kane in the scene where the female lead is assembling a huge jigsaw puzzle.

 The colour Red is used predominantly in the film, as a homage to Sin City.
-Raghavan himself had confessed wanting to shoot the whole film in Black and White.
+Raghavan himself had confessed wanting to shoot the whole film in black and white.

-But the main game is that Raghavan's inspiration for the plot and characterization was not Vijay Anand's film Johny Mera Naam.
-Raghavan employs a rope-a-dope by implying that his film as a tribute to Vijay Anand and also adding in Parwaana and James Hadley Chase as distraction, while the fact is that the film was an adaptation of the 1963 French film Symphonie Pour Un Massacre (The Corrupt) by Jacques Deray which was based on the 1962 French crime novel Les Mystifies by Alain Reynaud Fourton though there are also similarities with the Stanley Kubrick's film noir classic The Killing - in the plot elements like the ex-conman character, the cheating wife and no-one escape climax - which are not coincidental.
-The only stark difference is that Kubrick's Johnny isn't the gaddar (the traitor).
+The film shares similarities with the Stanley Kubrick's film noir classic The Killing, which includes the plot elements like the ex-conman character, the cheating wife and no-one escape climax, but the only stark difference is that Kubrick's Johnny isn't the gaddar.

 Soundtrack

-The film has fifteen songs and two remixes composed by Shankar–Ehsaan–Loy (soundtrack) and Daniel B George (score), with lyrics by Jaideep Sahni.
+The film has fifteen songs and two remixes composed by Shankar–Ehsaan–Loy for the soundtrack and Daniel B George for the score, with lyrics by Jaideep Sahni.
 The album was met with high critical acclaim upon its release.
-The soundtrack was co produced by composers Shankar–Ehsaan–Loy and Adlabs, which is first of its kind in the history of Bollywood.
+The soundtrack was co-produced by composers Shankar–Ehsaan–Loy and Adlabs, which is first of its kind in the history of Bollywood.
 The album was released on 13 September 2007 at IMAX, Wadala, Mumbai.
 Shankar–Ehsaan–Loy, Dharmendra, Neil Nitin Mukesh and Sriram Raghavan were present at the launch among others.

-Director Sriram Raghavan approached S-E-L to score a single for the film.
-As they were discussing, Ehsaan came up with a riff which Sriram felt fits the theme of the movie, which then turned out to be the title song "Johnny Gaddaar".
-Then they decided to go for another song, which was to be picturised in a club setting.
-Sriram wanted it to have an early '70s feel, along the lines of the famous R.D.
-Burman song, "Duniya Main".
-Hence they jammed and came up with the second track, the rich and vibrant "Dhoka".
-Sriram had seen rapper Hard Kaur on TV and was impressed with her.
-So he asked her and the trio to jam together, and they came up with the final song of the album, "Move Your Body".
+Director Sriram Raghavan approached the trio to score a single for the film.
+As they were discussing, Ehsaan came up with a riff which Sriram felt fitted the theme of the movie and was used as the title song "Johnny Gaddaar".
+Sriram wanted the second song to have an early '70s club feel, along the lines of the famous R.D.
+Burman song, "Duniya Main", which led to the rich and vibrant "Dhoka".
+Sriram had seen rapper Hard Kaur performing on television, and after jamming together, they came up with the final song of the album, "Move Your Body".
 The album includes Tamil and Telugu versions of the tracks "Johnny Gaddaar" and "Move Your Body".